shopware/docs/guides/hosting/infrastructure/filesystem.md

 ## Overview

 Shopware 6 stores and processes a wide variety of files.
 This goes from product images or videos to generated documents such as invoices or delivery notes.
 This data should be stored securely, and backups should be generated regularly.
-Therefore, it is advisable to set up external storage, which scales with the size of the data, is redundant, and performs backups.//todoh7.
+Therefore, it is advisable to set up storage service, which scales with the size of the data, performs backups, and ensures data redundancy.
 In addition, for cluster setups with multiple setups, it is **necessary** to share the files via external storage so that each app server can access the corresponding data.

 ## Flysystem overview